 None of These Mold-Fighting Remedies Works Well Without Refrigeration After Harvest

 Let’s take a minute to review.
 You can use broccoli, cinnamon, cloves, honey, lemon zest, onions and garlic, lemon verbena, lemongrass, limes, and oranges to help keep strawberries fresh.
-If you avoid bruising your strawberries and you use these simple home remedies for strawberry fruit decay, you can keep strawberries fresh and delicious for as long as you do one other thing:
+If you avoid bruising your strawberries and use these simple home remedies for strawberry fruit decay, you can keep strawberries fresh and delicious for as long as you do one other thing:

 Put your strawberries in the fridge as soon as possible.

-All of these easy to find household spices and fruits fight fruit decay, but they don’t work miracles.
+All of these easy-to-find household spices and fruits fight fruit decay, but they don’t work miracles.
 You always need to refrigerate your strawberries right away after harvest.
 Strawberries need to be in the refrigerator within the first hour after you have harvested them.
 Your refrigerator needs to be set at about 37 degrees Fahrenheit (3 degrees Celsius) to stop the growth of molds.
 Use the power of plants to preserve the color and flavor of your strawberries kept under refrigeration.